goete/The-Other-90/README.md

    round.
 4. As a user, I want to be able to have my high score separate from other people's by my name
 5. As a user, I want to be able to be able to actually play the games
-6. As a user, I want to be able to see the time left for each turn
+6. As a user, I want to be able to see the time I have for each turn